-four-year BA French Major

-Minor in French (optional)
+four-year BA French Major Minor in French (optional) University Certificate in French Language Proficiency

 Requirements in addition to the general program requirements for the 3-year BA with Concentration:

 - 1. A minimum of 36 credits in concentration courses including a minimum of 24 credits at the senior (300 or 400) level. - 2.
 6 junior (200) level credits in the following designated French concentration courses: